shu3hamiitkgp/shubhamgiitkgp.github.io/_pages/cv.md

     * Worked with financial, transactional, and credit risk data to develop multiple analyses
     * Was responsible for managing processes related to commercial capacity changes such as Proactive/Temp limit increase, Proactive financial gathering
     * Developed strategies and worked in collaboration with the tech teams to develop Bank statements based underwriting for US Commercial portfolio
-    * Developed a dashboard to track volume, profile and performance for the various capacity processes on a monthly basisResponsible for managing limit capacity strategy
+    * Developed a dashboard to track volume, profile and performance for the various capacity processes on a monthly basis

 * ZS Associates, Pune, India
   * Decision Analytics Associate Jul'19-Nov'19